danielharrell/LectFall2015/Question.md

 they, exactly?
 What did I just do in asking that one, for example?
 Or that one?
 Or this one?

-The questions I just asked show that they are easy enough to form.
+The questions I just asked show they are easy enough to form.
 And form them we do, in ways that range from the clearly prosaic to the seemingly profound.
 What did you have for lunch today?
 Why is there something rather than nothing?